-I am about to start Diflucan for the infection.
+I am about to start Diflucan for the yeast infection.
 But I have a great deal of the Amoxicillin left to take.
 Do I finish the Amoxicillin?
-The dentist who prescribed the Amoxicillin has not prescribed anything else for the infection, she says get in as soon as possible for the tooth to be extracted.
-I am trying but my appt isn't until Nov because of my insurance (long story).
+The dentist who prescribed the Amoxicillin has not prescribed anything else for the infection, she says wants the infection cleared as soon as possible so the tooth can be extracted.
+I am trying but my appointment isn't until Nov because of my insurance (long story).
 She says that is the best antibiotic for the infection.
 I have never experienced a professional never prescribing another RX when they find out a patient has a reaction to the first.
 I thought the main purpose was to get the infection out?

 Yes, you should complete the course of antibiotics despite the yeast infection.

 The Diflucan will clear the yeast infection quickly.

 Vaginal yeast infections are a common side effect many broad spectrum antibiotics, not just amoxicillin.

 Many patients who have had a problem in the past with antibiotics are given yeast treatment medicines, such as Diflucan, when antibiotics are prescribed, as a precaution.